Skip to content

 How to Make the Best Chicken Marinade

-1. Finely grate the onion and garlic into a large bowl.
+Grate: I finely grate the onion and garlic into a large bowl.

-chicken marinade process
+mixing chicken with a marinade

 Cooking Methods